 To prove that you are eligible for a green card, you need to back up Form I-485 with supporting documents.
 These should include:

-You can submit alternative documents (officially called “secondary evidence”) if a required supporting document is not available.
-For example, suppose you’ve lost your original birth certificate.
-You must submit a document that would replace a birth certificate in that case.
+You can submit alternative documents if a required supporting document is not available.
+These alternative documents are officially called secondary evidence.
+For example, if you’ve lost your original birth certificate, you must submit a document that would replace a birth certificate.
 The U.S. government accepts specific secondary evidence.
 You can find additional information about it on the State Department website.

 You can get an official letter from your country stating that the original needed document is not available.
 Such documents might include school records or census records showing your date of birth, place of birth, and parents’ names.

-Suppose none of the above alternative documents are available.
-In that case, you can submit written statements from at least two people who were alive when you were born.
+If none of the above alternative documents are available, you can submit written statements from at least two people who were alive when you were born.

 It can take a while for U.S. Citizenship and Immigration Services (USCIS) to process your Form I-485 application.
 Form I-485 processing times differ depending on which adjustment category you fall under.
 You should receive receipt notices in approximately six weeks.
 USCIS will set a biometrics appointment at a local Application Support Center (ASC).
 That's where you submit your photo and fingerprints for a security check.